Cardiovascular disease (CVD) is a general term for conditions affecting the heart or blood vessels.

 A healthy lifestyle can lower your risk of CVD.
 If you already have CVD, staying as healthy as possible can reduce the chances of it getting worse.

 If you smoke, you should try to give up as soon as possible.
-The NHS Smokefree website can provide information, support and advice to help.
+The NHS Better Health website can provide information, support and advice to help.

 Your GP can also provide you with advice and support.
 They can also prescribe medication to help you quit.